 - 3 tablespoons water

 - 4 large eggs at room temperature, separated

 - Pinch of coarse salt

-- Portion the mixture into 4 individual serving dishes (or 2 larger serving dishes, for a romantic, share-friendly dessert).
+Portion the mixture into 4 individual serving dishes (or 2 larger serving dishes, for a romantic, share-friendly dessert).
 Cover with plastic wrap and refrigerate at least 3 hours.
-Serve with freshly whipped cream, if desired.
+Serve with freshly whipped cream and chocolate shavings, if desired.